-The website is a collection of creative arts resources to help doctors learn, teach and maintain the art of medicine.
+The website is a collection of creative arts resources curated to help clinicians learn, teach and maintain the art of medicine.

-I grew up in Birmingham, England; home to many world-renowned scientists, to diversity and inspiring buildings and art.
-I lived on The Cadbury Estate built by George Cadbury whose Quaker beliefs in social responsibility and reform led him to building a model village for his employees.
-Like many students in the 1980s I was encouraged to choose between studying science or the humanities.
-I studied medicine at Sheffield University where the Medical School’s moto is ‘Ars Longa Vita Brevis’ (Art is long, life is short).
+I grew up in Birmingham, England, home to many world-renowned scientists, to a culturally diverse population, inspiring buildings and art.
+I lived on The Cadbury Estate built by George Cadbury whose Quaker beliefs of social responsibility and reform led him to build a model village for his employees.
+Like many students in the 1980s, I was encouraged to choose between studying science or the humanities.
+I studied medicine at Sheffield University where the Medical School’s motto is ‘Ars Longa Vita Brevis’ (Art is long, life is short).
 I became a GP.
-I am interested in the story of people’s lives and the potential of the GP to help patients problem solve and make sense of their lives.
-After a 23-year career as a GP, I now work as part of a team that trains GPs in York, England.
-I continue to use my passion for the creative arts to help local doctors learn and maintain the art of medicine.
-The website shares the creative arts resources I have collected to teach local GPs and GP Trainees and maintain my own medical career.
-The aim is for it to grow and inspire other health professionals in their work.
+After a 23-year career as a GP, I now work as GP medical educator.
+I am interested in people’s stories and the potential for the GP to help their patient’s problem solve and make sense of their lives.
+During my medical career participation in medical arts seminars enabled me to experience the power of the arts as a resource in medical education.
+I use them regularly in my teaching and own leaning and the website shares the creative arts resources I have collected.
+The aim is for it to grow and inspire other clinicians in their work.

 My intent is to ensure that all the images and resources on this website comply with current copyright law.
-I hope that all the resources have been appropriately attributed to their creators and current owners.
-If I have made any errors these can be corrected, or the work removed if required.
-The site is my hobby based on the desire to share what has inspired me throughout my medical career.
+Where possible I have used images available under a Creative Commons Licence that are in the Public Domain and available for Fair Use.
+I hope that I have correctly acknowledged artists, rights holders and licensing terms.
+If I have made any errors, these are not deliberate and can be corrected, or the work removed if required.

 Many images on the site are my own photographs which I have reproduced with the intent not to breach copyright law.

 Updated January 2023